FunnelKit

 First, let’s understand the WooCommerce checkout URL parameters we will use to create a custom direct checkout URL.

-• Add-to-cart: WooCommerce uses this parameter to add the product to the cart using the product ID or Variation ID (in case of variable products).
+• Add-to-cart: WooCommerce uses this parameter to add a product to the cart using the product ID or the Variation ID (for variable products).

-• Quantity: This parameter specifies the quantity of the product that will be added to the cart.
+• Quantity: This parameter specifies the quantity of the product to add to the cart.

 First, you need to find the product ID.
 Go to your WordPress admin panel, and go to Products ⇒ All Products.